 The Honest Starting Point

 The single most common cause of cost overruns on UK residential building projects is not bad contractors, not rising material prices, and not bad luck.
-It is a budget that was never realistic in the first place — one that excluded the costs everyone knew were coming but nobody wanted to put in the number.
+It's a budget that was never realistic.
+One that excluded costs everyone knew were coming but nobody wanted to put in the number.
 Scaffold.
 Groundwork contingency.
 Utility connections.
 VAT.
 Fees.
-These aren't surprises.
+These are not surprises.
 They're predictable costs that get omitted because including them makes the project look more expensive than the client wants it to be.

-The second most common cause is scope change — the client deciding, once the walls are up, that they'd like the kitchen moved, the roof terrace added, or the bathroom upgraded.
+The second most common cause is scope change.
+The client decides, once the walls are up, that they'd like the kitchen moved, the roof terrace added, or the bathroom upgraded.
 Every change once work has started costs more than the same change made at design stage.
-This article covers both problems and what to do about them.
+Sometimes a lot more.

 Build a Proper Preliminary Budget